andrewslifkin/obsidian-notion-import/README.md

    - Click the "..." menu in the top right
    - Click "Add connections"
    - Select your integration
-4. Get your database ID:
-   - Open your database in Notion
-   - The ID is in the URL: `https://www.notion.so/workspace-name/database-id?v=...`
-5. Configure the plugin:
+4. Configure the plugin:
    - Open Obsidian settings
    - Go to the "Notion Importer" tab
    - Enter your Notion token
-   - Under "Connections (Database ↔ Folder)", click "Add" to create one or more mappings
+   - Under "Connections (Database ↔ Folder)", click "Add from Notion" to pick one or more databases from your workspace
-   - For each mapping, set the Notion Database ID and the destination Obsidian folder
+   - A suggested destination folder will be populated; adjust if desired
+   - Optionally, use "Test Notion Connection" to validate your token and permissions
    - Configure other options as desired

 ## Usage